 The Taiya River (also known as the Dyea River) flows for 17 miles near Skagway, Alaska.
 The Taiya River valley is rich with lush flora, beautiful glacier views, and abundant wildlife, including bears and bald eagles.
 A relaxing raft tour to enjoy the views and learn about Gold Rush history is a must-do.
 If you’re more adventurous, you can enjoy a hike and float combo and walk the Chilkoot Trail.

 This all-day tour begins with riding parallel to the 1898 Gold Rush Trail, over the White Pass summit and into the legendary Yukon.
 Along the way you can enjoy the majestic scenery, including lakes, tundra, and quaint villages, while you watch for bears and other wildlife.
-When you arrive at Caribou Crossing, you’ll ride in a specially-designed training cart for sled dogs along a forested trail.

 Just a short walk from your cruise ship, you’ll find the Klondike Gold Rush visitor center and museum.
 You can watch presentations from rangers and explore exhibits that help you retrace the history and experience of the Gold Rush.
 If museums are your thing, you can also check out a historic home, saloon, and parlor museum.